Melissa Wu

-Melissa Paige Li Kun Wu (born 3 May 1992) is an Australian diver who has represented Australia at four Olympic Games, winning a silver medal at the 2008 Olympic Games and a bronze medal at the 2020 Olympic Games.
+Melissa Paige Li Kun Wu (born 3 May 1992) is an Australian diver who has represented Australia at five Olympic Games, winning a silver medal at the 2008 Olympic Games and a bronze medal at the 2020 Olympic Games.
 She has also represented Australia at five Commonwealth Games, winning gold medals in 2010, 2018 and 2022 and silver medals in 2006 and 2010.
 Wu is a NSW Institute of Sport (NSWIS) scholarship holder.

-Diving
+Early life and education

+Melissa Paige Li Kun Wu was born on 3 May 1992 in Penrith, New South Wales.
+Her father is of Chinese descent.

+Wu is a NSW Institute of Sport (NSWIS) scholarship holder, where she has trained under Chava Sobrino.